SEO Basics: 5 Things You Need for a Well-Optimized Website

 If you follow the best practices with website code and content, you’ll be well on your way to providing a positive user experience (UX) for site visitors.
 But it’s worth calling out UX as a separate objective because this goes beyond the technical components of a site.

-UX involves thinking through every touchpoint that makes up the overall experience with a website site.
-Graphic design is part of this, but at its core UX involves understanding the user’s needs and objectives and creating a site the solves problems.
+UX involves thinking through every touchpoint that makes up the overall experience on a website.
+Graphic design is part of this, but at its core, UX involves understanding the user’s needs and objectives and creating a site that solves problems.
 Some initial questions to consider include: